|Lat/Lon:||45.70000°N / 112.63°W|

-Most routes have remained true to the traditional style as multi pitch endeavours that reach to, or link up with other routes that attian the summit.
+Most routes have remained true to the traditional style as multi-pitch endeavors that reach to, or link up with other routes that attain the summit.
 Any new route development should keep these traditions and the areas rich climbing history in mind.

-The relatively high elevation gives this area a very alpine feel, though the the ecosystems are mostly lower sub alpine.
-Ponderosa pine, Douglas fir, lodge pole, and aspen, mix to make an almost sparse forest, that is easily navigated, and seldom thick except in the creek bottoms.
-The sandy, and acidic soil resultant of the decomposed granite does not support many bushes, though there are some bunch grasses, arrow leaf balsom root, lupine, and larkspur that make up the bulk of the ground cover plants.
-Along the creeks there is some willow and mountain maple.
+The relatively high elevation gives this area a very alpine feel, though the ecosystems are mostly lower subalpine.
+Ponderosa pine, Douglas fir, lodgepole, and aspen, mix to make an almost sparse forest, that is easily navigated, and seldom thick except in the creek bottoms.
+The sandy and acidic soil resultant of the decomposed granite does not support many bushes, though there are some bunch grasses, arrowleaf balsam root, lupine, and larkspur that make up the bulk of the ground cover plants.
+Along the creeks, there is some willow and mountain maple.

 Moose and mule deer are plentiful in this area, along with a few elk, [they tend to like thicker forests].
-Black bear, wolf, and cougar are the main predators in the region along with fewer coyotes and fox.
-Ground squirells, porcupines, gophers, and many small rodents are plentiful, hawks and falcons are common sights along with occasional Golden Eagles.
-Many species of small song birds are at least part time residents.
+Black bear, wolf, and cougar are the main predators in the region along with fewer coyotes and foxes.
+Ground squirrels, porcupines, gophers, and many small rodents are plentiful, hawks and falcons are common sights along with occasional Golden Eagles.
+Many species of small songbirds are at least part-time residents.

 The bugaboo spires are part of the southern intrusion of the Boulder Batholith, which extends from Helena, south and slightly west to Dillon. .

 The humbug spires are accessed via I-15, at the Moose creek exit #99.
-About 24 miles South of the I-90 interchange, and 39 miles North of Dillon.
-Follow the improved and graded Moose creek Road for 3 miles to the trialhead,
+About 24 miles south of the I-90 interchange, and 39 miles north of Dillon.
+Follow the improved and graded Moose Creek Road for 3 miles to the trailhead,

 There are a couple of tent sites at the main trailhead by the creek, and there are several undeveloped spots along the trail that would make for nice camping.
 These sites have no fire rings, and should remain pristine.
 If you build a fire, destroy the ring, and restore the soil to prevent scarring.
 The camping spots close to The Wedge are more heavily used, and camping should be concentrated in existing sites.